 - 1. Prepare and maintain an evaluation format. - 2.
-Set the minimum standards of intern medical science education and training. - 3.
-Review these standards every five years - 4.
-Determine the criteria for evaluation at internship level, entailing aspects such as: - a. the minimum curriculum - b. the educational and training processes employed - c. the educational methods and techniques used - d. the training platform
+Set the minimum standards of under- and post-graduate medical and dental education and training. - 3.
+Review these standards every three years

-- e. the criteria with which the intern candidates should comply - f. the methods by which the intern candidates are assessed - g. the methods by which the courses are evaluated - 5.
+- a. the minimum under- and post-graduate curriculum - b. the educational and training processes employed - c. the educational methods and techniques used - d. the training platform - e. the criteria with which the graduates should comply - f. the methods by which the graduates are assessed - g. the methods by which the courses are evaluated - 5.
 Review the criteria for evaluation every three years - 6.
-Determine the criteria for a list of experts who are considered capable to undertake the evaluation of medical and dental programmes for evaluation purposes and review the criteria every five years. - 7.
+Determine the criteria for a list of experts who are considered capable to undertake the evaluation of medical and dental programmes for evaluation purposes and review the criteria every three years - 7.
 Maintain a database of available experts referred to in paragraph 6 - 8.
-Appoint teams of experts from the list referred to in paragraph 6 to undertake the assessment of facilities for the purpose of internship in medical science evaluation.
-Such an assessment will include an on-site visit to the facility concerned.
+Appoint teams of experts from the list referred to in paragraph 6 to undertake the assessment of Faculties of medicine and dentistry for the purpose of under- and post-graduate evaluation.
+Such an assessment will include an on-site visit to the university concerned.
 International experts may be incorporated into the panel at the discretion of the Committee depending on the availability of funds and affordable experts. - 9.
 Receive and review the evaluation reports from the appropriate Committee. and take such steps as may be required such as: - a. obtaining additional information - b. obtaining and considering the comments from the institutions - c. modifying the evaluation report if required in light of any comments received - 10.
 Receive requests from the institutions and take whatever steps may be necessary to support the evaluation system.
-Such requests may relate to any aspect of the under- and post-graduate education and training programmes which may affect their present or future position with regard to approval, or which may have resulted from any resolutions of the Board or its Committees which have a bearing on such approval. - 11.
-Monitor approved programmes annually to determine whether they are able to uphold their conditions, and to ensure the maintenance of standards and arrange for renewal of evaluation where necessary.

-- 12. Provide reasonable and appropriate information on approved programmes to the educational and state authorities, and other educational institutions which may have an interest. - 13.
+Such requests may relate to any aspect of the underand post-graduate education and training programmes which may affect their present or future position with regard to approval, or which may have resulted from any resolutions of the Board or its Committees which have a bearing on such approval. - 11.
+Monitor approved programmes annually to determine whether they are able to uphold their conditions, and to ensure the maintenance of standards and arrange for renewal of evaluation where necessary. - 12.
+Provide reasonable and appropriate information on approved programmes to the educational and state authorities, and other educational institutions which may have an interest. - 13.
 Prepare and disseminate documentation and publications, and arrange meetings, in connection with the evaluation process and the maintenance and/or improvement of academic standards. - 14.
 Promote the self-regulation of Faculties by promoting internal self-evaluation and the maintenance of quality in education and training. - 15.
 Evaluate, when requested, medical and dental under- and post-graduate programmes in other countries from which medical and dental practitioners are to be recruited.

-7.2 THE VISITING PANEL ("THE PANEL")
+7.2 The Visiting Panel ("the panel")